rafaell-lycan/4Slider/README.md

 4Slider
 =======

-Slider for classes at 4Linux | Make with HTML5, JavaScript and Coffe =)
+Slider for classes at 4Linux | Created with HTML5, JavaScript and Coffee =)